The tropical non-properness set of a polynomial map: Introduction

 \section{Introduction}

 A polynomial map $f:=(f_1,\ldots,f_n):\C^n\to \C^n$ is \emph{not proper} at $y\in\C^n$ if there is a sequence $\{x_k\}_k\subset \C^n$ satisfying $\Vert x_k\Vert\rightarrow \infty$ and $f(x_k)\rightarrow y$.
 Investigating the set $\cS(f)$ of points for which $f$ is not proper was initiated by Jelonek in~\cite{Jel93}, where he described its topological properties and provided computational results.
-He showed that $\cS(f)$ is a \emph{$\C$-uniruled} algebraic hypersurface (i.e. for every $y\in \cS(f)$, there exists a polynomial map $\varphi:\C\to\cS(f)$ with $\varphi(0)=y$), and used this study to solve classical problems on the topology of polynomial maps~\cite{Jel99,Jel99a,jelonek2005effective,Jel10}.
-These results and others were later extended to polynomial maps over arbitrary algebraically closed fields, as well as over the real numbers~\cite{Jel02,Sta02,Sta05,Tha09,JelLas18,jelonek2020quantitative}.
-We call $\cS(f)$ the \emph{Jelonek set} of $f$.
+He also used $\cS(f)$ to solve classical problems on the topology of $f$~\cite{Jel99,Jel99a,jelonek2005effective,Jel10}.
+Currently, describing the geometry and topology of the \emph{Jelonek set}, $\cS(f)$, can be done exclusively using standard elimination methods~\cite[Proposition 7]{Jel93,Sta02}.
+However, these can often be inefficient whenever the polynomials involved have high degrees.

-Our main result is Theorem~\ref{th:main_corresp}.
-We establish in it a correspondence relating the Jelonek set to the so-called ``tropical non-properness'' of certain piecewise-affine maps, called \emph{tropical polynomial maps}.
-Tropical non-properness occurs whenever a preimage under a piecewise-affine map satisfies a particular degeneracy condition (see definition below).
-In Theorem~\ref{th:main_computation}, we introduce a recipe for recovering the tropical non-properness set.
-Additionally, we apply our results to complex polynomial maps to recover the $\C$-uniruledness of the Jelonek set and to characterize its Newton polytope (see Theorem~\ref{thm:applications}).
+Our main result is forward Theorem~\ref{th:main_corresp}.
+We establish in it a correspondence relating the ``non-properness'' of polynomial maps over a generalized field of Puiseux series to the so-called ``tropical non-properness'' of certain piecewise-affine maps.
+We call them \emph{tropical polynomial maps}.
+Tropical non-properness occurs whenever a preimage under a tropical polynomial map satisfies a certain non-degeneracy condition.
+We introduce in forward Theorem~\ref{th:main_computation} a recipe for recovering the tropical non-properness set by means of polyhedral geometry.
+Consequently, our results can be applied to reconstruct (see Remark~\ref{rem:dual-fan}) the dual fan of the Newton polytope corresponding to $\cS(f)$ above.